7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 #### `dependOnDocker`

 @scaladoc[`dependOnDocker`](izumi.distage.docker.DockerContainer$$DockerProviderExtensions#dependOnDocker)
-adds a dependency on a given docker container. distage ensures the requested container is available before the dependent is provided.
+adds a dependency on a given Docker container. `distage` ensures the requested container is available before the dependent is provided.

-Suppose the system under test is a sync from postgres to elasticsearch.
-One option is to use `dependOnDocker` to declare the elasticsearch container depends on the postgres container:
+Suppose the system under test is a sync from PostgreSQL to Elasticsearch.
+One option is to use `dependOnDocker` to declare the Elasticsearch container depends on the PostgreSQL container:

 ```scala mdoc:silent